Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: The pseudorange and TDI in the context of on-board delays

-The SCET, denoted by $\hat{\tau}_i$, differs from the barycentric coordinate time (TCB), denoted by $t$, due to instrumental clock drifts and jitters, and due to relativistic effects.
+It is useful to consider the SCET as a continuous time scale, which we denote by $\hat{\tau}$.
+It differs from the barycentric coordinate time (TCB), denoted by $t$, due to instrumental clock drifts and jitters, and due to relativistic effects.
 Following the notation of \cite{Bayle:LISA-Simulation}, we use superscripts to indicate a quantity to be expressed as function of a certain time scale, e.g., $\hat{\tau}_1^{t}$ denotes the SCET of SC 1 as function of TCB.
 Note that

 Each SC contains two movable optical sub-assemblies (MOSAs) connected by an optical fibre (see \cref{fig:LISA-Notation} for the labeling conventions).
 Each MOSA has an associated laser and houses a telescope, a free-falling test mass marking the end of the corresponding optical link, and an optical bench with three interferometers: the interspacecraft interferometer (ISI), in which the gravitational-wave signals eventually appear, the reference interfero\-meter (RFI) to compare local and adjacent lasers, and the test-mass interferometer (TMI) to sense the optical bench motion with respect to the free-falling test mass in direction of the optical link.
 The \si{\mega\hertz} beatnotes in these interferometers are detected with quadrant-photo-receivers (QPRs).
 They are digitized in analog-to-digital converters (ADCs) driven by the PMCs.
-Phasemeters extract the beatnote phases\footnote{In the current design, the phasemeters deliver the beatnote frequencies with occasional phase anchor points.} using digital phase-locked loops (DPLLs), which are then downsampled to \SI{4}{\hertz} in a multi-stage decimation procedure (DEC) and telemetered to Earth.
+Phasemeters extract the beatnote phases\footnote{Within the phasemeter both phase and frequency exist numerically.
+In the current design, the phasemeters deliver the beatnote frequencies with occasional phase anchor points.} using digital phase-locked loops (DPLLs).
+These phases are then downsampled to \SI{4}{\hertz} in a multi-stage decimation procedure (DEC) and telemetered to Earth (see \cref{fig:LISA-metrology-system}).